clean-code-craft-tcq-1/test-for-analytics-wanderer-soul92/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Write "No record found" to the PDF when the csv is not avialable in the specified location/server
+3. Write count of Breaches to the PDF from csv containing the telementry data when crosses the defined threshold
+4. Write "No record Breach" to the PDF from csv when all records found within threshold
+5. Write "No Positive Record" to the PDF when csv containing no postive value
+6. Write "No Negative Record" to the PDF when csv containing no postive value
+7.

 (add more)